What Are Compound Prepositions?

 There was a little girl sitting

-Here are some examples of the three-word prepositions (also called complex prepositions):
+Here are some of the most common three-word prepositions:

 The taxi stopped